 ߷ This article is about Hobart’s characters, who live in Vekllei

-Tzipora lo Ula de Helette Desmoisnes is the main character and character utopia of this project.
-Often called Zelda by her friends, she is the protagonist of this story and a significant person within Vekllei.
+Tzipora lo Ula de Helette Desmoisnes, often called Zelda by her friends, is the main character of this project.
 Although born in Vekllei, Tzipora was raised overseas in Colombia and later educated in the United States.
-It was not until her return to Vekllei in her teen-age years that she was formally diagnosed with Gregori Syndrome, a genetic disorder that affects her ageing and extends her natural life.
-Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and making her happy.See all stories featuring Tzipora
+It was not until her return to Vekllei in her teenage years that she was formally diagnosed with Gregori Syndrome, a genetic disorder that affects her ageing and extends her natural life.
+Since her arrival in Vekllei, she has formed sincere and long-lasting relationships in her homeland, stabilising the neurotic parts of her personality and blessing her new life with companionship.

 Get to know Tzipora

-Tzipora is blue-eyed and black-haired of mixed Inuit-Scandinavian and Eastern-European heritage.
-She has a round head and a big smile, and is skinny and naturally athletic.
+Tzipora is blue-eyed and black-haired of mixed Eastern European Jewish and Spanish Romani heritage.
+She has a round head and a big smile, and is naturally athletic.
 She parts her short hair in the centre and ornaments it with fountain hairpieces, traditional hair loops and floral assemblies depending on the occasion.
-She is most remembered for her youthful appearance, since she does not age beyond late prepubescence as a consequence of her genetic condition.
-Despite this, she retains a serious, cultivated manner and alternates disarmingly between intense hyperactivity and careful, deliberate physicality.
+She is a victim of Gregori-Heitzfeld Disease, which affects her quality of life and contributes to her isolation from other people.

 She dresses in conservative fashions and has maintained a consistent taste throughout her life.
 She has a preference for loose-fitting clothing, particularly buttoned shirts, slacks and skirts of various styles.
 She is most commonly seen in a pleated white shirt, modest skirt, folded socks and penny loafers or sandals.